Certificate in Entrepreneurship and Management

 The program faculty members are knowledgeable entrepreneurs with an in-depth understanding of growing a business.
 They introduce the tools you need to evaluate your venture and find financing to build a sustainable business.

-The program is composed of about 60 contact hours.
-It is offered for in two semesters, and is designed for doctoral students, post-doctoral students, practicing scientists, and academic professionals who want to have a basic understanding of the knowledge and skills necessary to meet the challenges of managing an academic or industrial laboratory group or business.
+It is designed for doctoral students, post-doctoral students, practicing scientists, and academic professionals who want to have a basic understanding of the knowledge and skills necessary to meet the challenges of managing an academic or industrial laboratory group or business.